VieClus/VieClus/README.md

 - Argtable (http://argtable.sourceforge.net/)
 - OpenMPI (http://www.open-mpi.de/).
 Note: due to removed progress threads in OpenMPI > 1.8, please use an OpenMPI version < 1.8 or Intel MPI to obtain a scalable parallel algorithm.

-Once you installed the packages, just type ./compile_withcmake.sh.
+Once you installed the packages, just type ``./compile_withcmake.sh``
 Once you did that you can try to run the following command:

-mpirun -n 2 ./deploy/vieclus examples/astro-ph.graph --time_limit=60
+``mpirun -n 2 ./deploy/vieclus examples/astro-ph.graph --time_limit=60``

 For a description of the graph format please have a look into the manual.